0-ft/inspect-grep/README.md

-# Fast Eval Read
+# inspect-grep

-A fast and efficient command-line tool for searching and filtering evaluation logs stored in .eval files.
-Built with Rust for high performance.
+Fast command-line tool for messages in collections of Inspect .eval logs.
+Uses concurrent direct zip reading to process only the files that match the search criteria, in parallel.

 ## Features